 Yes!
 Period pants with waterproof layers can be a great solution for light incontinence.
 They are comfortable and breathable, so they can be worn daily and won’t chafe or irate your skin.

-Where can I learn more about reusable period products?
+Find out more about reusable period products

 We recommend starting with these helpful links: